DreamWorks Pictures: Amblin Partners venture and return to Universal (2016–present)

+On February 15, 2017, Universal acquired a minority stake in Amblin Partners, which reunited a minority percentage of the live-action DreamWorks label with its former DreamWorks Animation division, which Universal acquired the year prior in 2016 and eventually handled distribution that began with How to Train Your Dragon: The Hidden World in 2019, after DreamWorks Animation's distribution deal with 20th Century Fox expired with the release of Captain Underpants: The First Epic Movie in 2017.
+In 2020, Netflix released the film The Trial of the Chicago 7, which was a co-production between DreamWorks Pictures, Paramount Pictures and several other parties.
+This was one of the 15–20 DreamWorks projects that Paramount originally considered co-financing/co-distributing in late 2008–2010, as part of the post-split deal they made with DreamWorks Pictures.
+The project would end up being delayed, and shooting did not begin until 2019.

+In 2021, Paramount launched their subscription streaming service Paramount+, which includes the 1997–2010 DreamWorks Pictures films owned by Paramount Pictures.
+Additionally, Paramount included these films on their free streaming service Pluto TV, which also includes certain DreamWorks Television shows owned by Paramount.
+Disney's subscription streaming service Disney+ launched in 2019, and has included the 2011–2016 DreamWorks Pictures films owned by Touchstone.
+However, this was mainly in international markets where their more adult-focused streaming service Hulu was unavailable, with Hulu including most of the Touchstone-owned DreamWorks films.

 Logo

 Original

 The original DreamWorks logo features a boy sitting on a crescent moon with a fishing rod at night.
-The general idea for the logo was the idea of the company's co-founder, Steven Spielberg, who wanted a CGI image.
+The general idea for the logo was the idea of the company's founder, Steven Spielberg, who wanted a CGI image.
 Illustrator Robert Hunt was commissioned to execute the idea as a painting, and he used his son as the model.
 The logo was then turned into a motion graphic at Industrial Light & Magic, in collaboration with Kaleidoscope Films, Dave Carson and Clint Goldman.
 It was animated by ILM animation supervisor Wes Takahashi.
-Music accompanying the logo to start in many live-action DreamWorks films was specially composed by John Williams.

 Animation

-The animation logo had music adapted from the track "Fairytale" for the film Shrek, based on the children's picture book of the same name by William Steig.
-The logo was composed by Harry Gregson-Williams and made its debut in 2004, with the release of Shrek 2.
-Two years after its acquisition by Universal Pictures in 2016, the logo received a new fanfare composed by John Powell and incorporate some cues from Shrek 2 and tones from Williams' original DreamWorks fanfare to create the music for the logo.
-The new fanfare debuted in 2019, with the release of How to Train Your Dragon: The Hidden World, for which Powell also composed the score for.
-In 2022, Harry Gregson-Williams composed a remastered version of the fanfare, with the debut of Puss in Boots: The Last Wish.
+The reimagined animation logo had music adapted from the track "Fairytale" for Shrek, based on the children's picture book of the same name by author William Steig.
+The logo was composed by Harry Gregson-Williams and made its debut in 2004, with the release of Shrek 2, a film which Gregson-Williams also composed.
+Two years after its acquisition by NBCUniversal in 2016, the logo received a new fanfare composed by John Powell and incorporate some cues from Shrek 2 and tones from Williams' original DreamWorks fanfare to create the music for the logo.
+The new fanfare debuted in 2019, with the release of How to Train Your Dragon: The Hidden World, a film for which Powell also composed.
+In 2022, Harry Gregson-Williams returned to compose a new version of the fanfare, with the debut of Puss in Boots: The Last Wish.